DarrenFrenkel/MDSslides/slides.md

 - HTTP Request line - contains the following:
 	- Method - 5 main methods - GET, HEAD, POST, PUT, DELETE
-	- URI - is the specific page you're requesting (eg. index.html)
+	- URI - is the specific page you're requesting (e.g. index.html)
-	- Protocol Version - is the version of HTTP (eg. HTTP/1.1)
+	- Protocol Version - is the version of HTTP (e.g. HTTP/1.1)
 - HTTP Request Header: - is a list of key/value pairs that is mainly about the client's environment
-	- host - is the main key/value pair of the Request Header - It gives us our server location (eg. example.com)
+	- host - is the main key/value pair of the Request Header - It gives us our server location (e.g. example.com)
 - HTTP Request Body: - an option body message

 -- md